SEO Trends and Tricks

 It’s said that RankBrain also plays a large role towards stablishing semantic relevance, but from what we can gather, its most important contribution to the SERPs is analyzing these two factors and organizing results according to who gets the most clicks and actively retains users.

-Now that we understand what RankBrain is all about, it’s time we understand backlink’s role in SEO for 2019
+Now that we understand what RankBrain is all about, it’s time we understand backlink’s role in SEO

 Google Algorithm (when it comes to links) works as a democracy where some votes (links) are worth more than others.
 In this pondered democracy, links with a higher authority weight more than links with low Domain Authority.
 Similarly, links with high topical relevance are worth more than links from websites completely unrelated to your content.